Saturday, 26 April 2014

 Blossom time

-A quick blog from the hairdressers where I am relaxing with a coffee while my hair is being painted.
-I have had a busy and stressful week which concerns me for obvious reasons, but I feel ok in myself and thank goodness it's the weekend.
+A quick blog from the hairdressers where I am relaxing with a coffee while the grey bits at the sides of my hair are being painted.
+I have had a busy and stressful week which I tackled head on; I feel ok in myself and thank goodness it's the weekend.

 Meanwhile spring has definitely sprung; the weather has been mixed since the weekend but the blossom is out on the cherry tree and the temperature is reasonable.
 Jack is getting on really well; he is now finished with his antibiotics and is permanently on fortekor and diuretics for his kidneys and heart.
 The important thing is that he seems very happy and has been enjoying going into his garden.
 He continues to miaow very loudly if any of us are not in direct line of sight.
 This may be partly to do with his deafness because he can't hear where we are, and partly because I suspect that he is getting a wee bit confused in his old age.
 We don't have to go back to the vet for a month so I hope that his good quality of life continues.